gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --remove-instances [on|off]  Remove instances.
 Default is off.
         --preserve-volumes [on|off]  Preserve Volumes.
 Default is off.
 Applies to certain types only.
         --keep-backups               Preserve copy of backups
-        --releaseEIPs [on|off]       Release EIPs.
+        --release-ips [on|off]       Release Floating IPs.
 Default is on.
-Applies to Amazon only.
+Applies to certain types only.
+Only applies when used with --remove-instances
     -f, --force                      Force Delete
     -j, --json                       JSON Output
     -d, --dry-run                    Dry Run, print the API request instead of executing it.